P-T-I/spectacles/README.rst

 Once the containers are up and running; navigate to http(s)://localhost:5050 and register your first user.
 (The first registered user will automatically be made an administrative user.)

-Once logged-in navigate to the registry page and add your first registry.
+Once logged-in navigate to the 'Registries' page and add your first registry.

 Once successful add a namespace to the registry you've just configured by navigating to the namespaces page and create the namespace 'test'.